|

 Integration is the process of finding a definite integral, sometimes also called definite integration to be more specific, or the process of finding the indefinite integral, sometimes also called indefinite integration to be more specific.
 Whether integration is definite or indefinite will be clear from the context. |

-Example 2.2 above is an example of definite integration.
+Example 2.2 above is an example of definite

 Definite integration involves the finding of an